Timothy Meaher: The Slave Voyage of the Clotilda

 In 1860, Timothy Meaher made a bet that he would be able to commission a slave voyage to Africa and back to Alabama without being caught by local authorities in order to avoid the 1807 Act Prohibiting Importation of Slaves.
 Meaher hired Captain William Foster to complete the slave voyage for him aboard the Clotilda.
-On March 3, 1860 the Clotilda left Mobile Bay Alabama for the West African port of Ouidah.
+On March 3, 1860, the Clotilda left Mobile Bay, Alabama, for the West African port of Ouidah.
 Captain Foster purchased 110 enslaved Africans to bring back to Alabama, but only 108 survived the voyage.
 The voyage lasted a total of 126 days.
-When the Clotilda arrived back in Mobile Bay Alabama, Foster and Meaher had to work late into the first night to unload the enslaved Africans off of the ship without getting caught by the authorities.
-The enslaved Africans were put onto small boats and were taken to John Dabney’s property, one of Meaher’s friends, where they would be concealed for multiple days to avoid suspicion.
+When the Clotilda arrived back in Mobile Bay, Alabama, Foster and Meaher had to work late into the first night to unload the enslaved Africans off of the ship without getting caught by the authorities.
+The enslaved Africans were put onto small boats and were taken to John Dabney's property, one of Meaher's friends, where they would be concealed for multiple days to avoid suspicion.

 Meaher sold some of the slaves but took the rest to work for his brother and himself.
 Meaher had its captain, William Foster (1825–1901), burn and scuttle Clotilda in Mobile Bay, attempting to destroy evidence of their joint lawbreaking.
 The wreck was located in 2019.

 The enslaved Africans brought to the US aboard the Clotilda were enslaved for five years until the 13th Amendment to the Constitution was passed in 1865.
-After slavery was abolished, the Africans who were enslaved on Meaher’s plantation were freed, but Meaher refused to help them return home or provide reparations.
-Thirty-two formerly enslaved Africans purchased land from Meaher, where they established a town they named ‘Africatown’, which still exists to this day in Mobile Alabama.
-The United States government attempted to charge Meaher "failing to pay dues on his cargo," but due to factors such as difficulty proving the crime and the Civil War, he was never prosecuted.
+After slavery was abolished, the Africans who were enslaved on Meaher's plantation were freed, but Meaher refused to help them return home or provide reparations.
+Thirty-two formerly enslaved Africans purchased land from Meaher, where they established a town they named 'Africatown', which still exists to this day in Mobile Alabama.
+The United States government attempted to charge Meaher with "failing to pay dues on his cargo," but due to factors such as difficulty proving the crime and the Civil War, he was never prosecuted.
 However in 1890, two years before his death, Meaher bragged in a newspaper interview about his slave trading.